teuthid/teuthid/README.md

 **Teuthid** was inspired by the project **[FANN](http://leenissen.dk/fann/wp/)**.
 Thank you, Mr. Steffen Nissen!
 ##Features##
-* Multilayer artificial neural network libraries in C++11
+* Multilayer artificial neural network libraries in C++11.
-* Multiple-precision floating-point computation
+* Multiple-precision floating-point computation (requires [MPFR](http://www.mpfr.org/) and [GMP](https://gmplib.org/) libraries).
-* Versatile (possible to adjust many parameters and features)
+* Versatile (possible to adjust many parameters and features).
-* Designed with OpenCL support
+* Designed with OpenCL support.
-* Language bindings to C
+* Language bindings to C.
-* Open source, but can be used in commercial applications (licenced under [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html))
+* Open source, but can be used in commercial applications (licenced under [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)).
 * ...

 Refer to README file for more details.